 What is the main idea you would like the viewer to take away after seeing this film?

-The view I have about motherhood, and this can be seen across the world and all cultures, is that mothers are the most important and the safest places of shelter for any human.
+The view I have about motherhood, and this can be seen across the world and all cultures, is that mothers are the most important and the safest place of shelter for any human.
 No shelter in the world is as comforting as the embrace of a mother … if anyone has experienced the embrace of their mother they would acknowledge this.
 Mothers are the greatest blessing and no one and nothing can replace the absence of a mother, and this is a shared trait among all people in the world.
 I produced this short film through the lens of loss and pain of absence that I felt for my mother and the absence of her embrace.

 Curated by Irshad Salim, Islamabad